magoo/risk-measurement/estimation/measurement.rst

 As the role of information becomes more prevalent in a forecast, we can reduce (but never eliminate) our uncertainty in a given scenario.

-The primary feature of this documentation is to make practical risk as vulnerable to quantitative techniques as possible, and forecasting is one of these important methods.
+The primary feature of this documentation is to make all concepts of "risk" subject to quantitative techniques, and forecasting is one of these important methods.

 Some thoughts on definitions:
 -----------------------------